gramoli/gramoli.github.io/_posts/2025-02-29-the-tragedy-of-meme-coins.md

 On 18th January, the MELANIA token was launched.
 This token was marketed by MKT World LLC, a Florida-registered company owned by
 Melania Trump, who is now the first lady of the United States.
 At launch time, she posted on X "The Official Melania Meme is live!".
 The total value raised to $1.6B rapidly after the launch.
-Few days later, the price of both TRUMP and MELANIA tokens drop by 70% and 43%, respectively.
+Few days later, the price of both TRUMP and MELANIA tokens dropped by 70% and 43%, respectively.

 On 14th February at 21:38 UTC, the LIBRA token was launched.
 At 22:01 UTC, the Argentinan President Javier Milei described it on X as a way to incentivize